Chart Color Schemes

 Manly - Fairlight features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Manly-Fairlight's dwelling structures in its latest Census showed 15.2% houses and 84.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Manly-Fairlight was 30.1%, similar to Sydney metro, with mortgaged dwellings at 21.6% and rented ones at 48.3%.
-The median monthly mortgage repayment was $3,467, exceeding the Sydney metro average of $2,427.
-Median weekly rent in Manly-Fairlight was $725, higher than Sydney metro's $470.
-Nationally, Manly-Fairlight's mortgage repayments were significantly higher at $3,467 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Manly-Fairlight's dwelling structure in the latest Census showed 15.2% houses and 84.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Manly-Fairlight was 30.1%, with mortgaged dwellings at 21.6% and rented at 48.3%.
+The median monthly mortgage repayment was $3,467, higher than Sydney metro's $2,427.
+Median weekly rent in the area was $725, compared to Sydney metro's $470.
+Nationally, Manly-Fairlight's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing